Important Information

 What is CFD?

 CFDs are a type of derivative trading instruments.
 This contract allows traders to speculate on the price movement of the financial assets such as such as stocks, commodities, indices, or currencies [1].
-In a CFD trade, the parties involved do not exchange the actual assets but instead agree to exchange the price difference in the asset’s value between the opening and closing of the contract.

 How CFD Trading Works?